IRCAD/sight/libs/io/vtk/README.md

 ## Classes

-Most of the classes inherit from io::base::reader::GenericObjectReader or io::base::writer::GenericObjectWriter.
+Most of the classes inherit from io::reader::GenericObjectReader or io::writer::GenericObjectWriter.
 They all share almost the same API.

 ### Helper